 The IAF Book Discussion Group is an ongoing effort to provide interesting intellectual conversations for members of IAF and other interested parties on texts and topics relevant to the Secular perspective.

-The reading schedule for session three is as follows –
+The reading schedule for the rest of this series is as follows –

-For session 1, please be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.
-Consider questions of content, such as passages that stood out for you or particular facts you found interesting that you might want to explore further.
+For this, and all subsequent sessions, please be prepared if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.
+Consider questions of content, such as particular passages that really jumped out at you or particular facts/ideas you found interesting that you might want to explore further.
 Definitely don’t be afraid to ask questions about concepts and ideas that are new to you.

 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
 Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂

 You can read about the book by going to the Goodreads page for the title HERE.<a href=”https://www.chrismoore.com/books/lamb/”></a>

 If you prefer, though, here is a brief synopsis of the title from the same –